Daniel-M/Hodgking-Huxley/README.md

 You'll need MathGL (v 1.11) and GSL (v 1.15) development libraries installed

+Use doxygen to build documentation
+> $ doxygen HH-model.cfg

+The directory "doc" will be created

 ##### TO DO:
 * Add OO style (it looks most like structured programming)
 * Add documentation